aukustifm/aukustifm.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a research assistant at the School of Chemical Engineering, Aalto University.
-My research field interests include mathematical sciences, Bayesian statistics and machine learning, with applications to stochastic modelling of renewable energy and biological systems.
+I am a 2nd-year doctoral candidate at the School of Chemical Engineering, Aalto University.
+My research field interests include mathematical sciences and Bayesian statistics, with applications to stochastic modelling of renewable energy and biological systems.

 I am very interested in programming, but science has been always full of surprises for me and I have always welcomed exploring options during both my Bachelor's and Master's.
-Some of the options were drilling of geothermal wells, thermal solar systems, predictive modelling for  wind turbines and most recently applications of Piecewise Deterministic Markov Chain Monte Carlo methods.
+Some of the options were drilling of geothermal wells, thermal solar systems, predictive modelling for wind turbines and, most recently, applications of Piecewise Deterministic Markov Chain Monte Carlo methods.